-I decided to blog about “the things you need to know before your in-home session” with me.
+So I decided to blog about the things you need to know before your in-home family photoshoot.
 It’s not that you’ll need a lot of prep, but there are some common questions my clients ask and also, some tips/info I love to give to help them get amazing photos.

 First of all, if you’re still on the fence and are not sure if an in-home session is for you, feel free to click here to read a previous article I wrote about it.

-But if you’re a sentimental people ready to frame some of your most ordinary yet soulful memories and keep them as a family treasure, this post is for you.
+But if you’re a sentimental one ready to frame some of your most ordinary yet soulful memories and keep them as a family treasure, this post is for you.

 The session is smooth, stress-free, and fun.
 I work with families who want to keep memories of them enjoying quality time with their loved ones.
 If that’s you, I’ll be there simply capturing your parenting journey as it is.